RRMS and PPMS - A Comparison, Part I

 MS is usually diagnosed for people between 20 - 50 years old, although we know it ranges from young babies to very old people.
 PPMS, however, is not usually identified in patients until their late 30s or 40s.

 Life expectancy for someone with MS has improved over the last 80 years.
-In 1936, only 8% of people with MS were expected to live 20 years beyond diagnosis.
+In 1936, only 8 percent of people with MS were expected to live 20 years beyond diagnosis.
 Today anyone with MS is expected to live about as long as a non-affected person; statistics say perhaps just 5-7 years less.

 MS diagnosis often takes months or even years following unexplained events such as numbness or interrupted vision.

 Diagnosis is still a long process, however, consisting of several steps done over time.
 These steps usually include the following:

 - Primary MRI, or a series of spinal MRIs